esi-neuroscience/syncopy/README.rst

 Contact
 -------
-To report bugs or ask questions please use our GitHub issue tracker.
+To report bugs or ask questions please use our `GitHub issue tracker <https://github.com/esi-neuroscience/syncopy/issues>`_.
 For general inquiries please contact syncopy (at) esi-frankfurt.de.

 Installation
 ============